Joint Bayesian calibration and map-making for intensity mapping experiments: Joint analysis framework

 \subsubsection{Sampling celestial sky parameters}

 Since all TOD sets share the sky parameters $\boldsymbol{p}_{\rm cel}$, the sampler must combine the groups under the assumption that the sky temperature is consistent across these observations.
 The noise in different TOD sets is modelled independently.
-Thus, Eq.~(\ref{eq: linear sampler}) can naturally be extended to accommodate multiple TODs:
+This is because different scans are taken at different times and under different receiver conditions.
+Treating them independently is therefore both physically motivated and numerically natural: in particular, each noise covariance matrix has size $N{\rm time} \times N_{\rm time}$, and its manipulation dominates the cost of noise parameter sampling regardless of how many TOD sets are present.